Sai-10z/DiseaseSense/README.md

 - Performed data preprocessing and exploratory data analysis (EDA).
 - Trained and compared multiple machine learning models.
-- Selected and deployed a Logistic Regression model using Joblib.
+- Deployed the Logistic Regression model using Joblib.
-- Built the prediction pipeline.
+- Built the prediction pipeline for real-time inference.
 - Used `predict_proba()` to rank the Top 3 predicted conditions.
 - Integrated the model with a Django backend.
 - Designed a responsive single-page interface.
-- Added specialist recommendations and consultation guidance.
+- Added specialist recommendations and consultation support.
 - Integrated Google Maps for nearby specialists.
-- Included medical disclaimers and emergency guidance.
+- Included medical disclaimers and emergency information.

 ---